 Metrics equality means focusing on the metrics that matter most for your business and avoiding the trap of measuring metrics that do not directly impact your bottom line.
 With a data-driven approach, you can make informed decisions and drive the growth of your business.

 The best way to look at metrics is how they relate to your ROI— they tell you how your revenue is impacted.

 Bounce rate, conversion rate, engagement, email click-through rate, leads, and exit page rates are data that you should be paying attention to.
-This will tell you how long someone is on your webpage, if they made a purchase (or thought about it), how interested they are in what you have to say, and whether they’re finding what they are looking for on your website.
+This will tell you how long a site visitor is on your webpage if they made a purchase (or thought about it), how interested they are in what you have to say, and whether they’re finding what they are looking for on your website.